Sam's Laser FAQ, Copyright © 1994-2025, Samuel M. Goldwasser, All Rights Reserved.

 See Kearfott Inertial Measurement Unit Assembly K600A374-01 #1 (Web Album, 25 photos).

 The RLUs in this IRU are interesting because all three axes are fabricated in a single block of special low expansion glass or similar material.
 The accelerometers are totally separate.
-At present not much else is known other than that the RLGs do power up.
+At present not much else is known other than that the RLGs do power up, at least briefly.

 The last pic shows an ideal application for this IRU. ;-)